 Checking switching relays

-When the corresponding consumer is turned on, the voltage supplied to the relay closes its electrical circuit.
-The magnetic coil inside the relay attracts the contact, thus completing the circuit «working» current. «Worker» current flows from the relay to the consumer.
+When the corresponding consumer is switched on, the voltage supplied to the relay closes its electric circuit.
+The magnetic coil inside the relay attracts the contact, thus closing the circuit of the "working" current.
+The "working" current flows from the relay to the consumer.

-The easiest way to test a relay is to replace it with a known-good relay.
-That's how they do it in workshops.
-But since the motorist does not always have spare relays on hand, the following approach is recommended when checking them.
+The easiest way to check the relay's functionality is to replace it with a known good relay.
+This is what workshops do.
+But since a car enthusiast does not always have spare relays at hand, the following approach is recommended when checking them.

 1. Remove the relay from the holder.